aiven/aiven-docs/docs/products/dragonfly/howto/migrate-ext-redis-df-console.md

 Once all the necessary checks have been completed successfully, you can proceed with the migration process.

--   Select **Start migration** to initiate the data migration process to Aiven for Dragonfly.
+-   Click **Start migration** to initiate the data migration process to Aiven for Dragonfly.

 #### Migration in progress